dragonman117/USUACM2017CodeCompetition/best_words-20/README.md

 You need something that can read in an album and find the best word in each song (track):

->The word cannot be used in any other track in the album.
+> - The word cannot be used in any other track in the album.
->The word needs to be used more than any other word on that track.
+> - The word needs to be used more than any other word on that track.
->If two words in a track have the same usage count, note that:
+> - If two words in a track have the same usage count, note that:
-> * A longer word is better than a short word
+>   - A longer word is better than a short word
-> * A higher lexicographical value is better than a low one
+>   - A higher lexicographical value is better than a low one

 Think you can help get <sick rapper name> back on his game?